 During the Authority campaign, we aim to provide the same in the closing stages of sales.
 This is done by sharing any of the following pieces of content:

-The kind of subscribers receiving this campaign are very close to purchasing from you, but they are not made a decision yet.
+The kind of subscribers receiving this campaign are very close to purchasing from you, but they have not made a decision yet.
 Price may not be an issue for these subscribers, they just need a reassurance that they are purchasing the right product.

-The lowest priced product or service will be at the bottom of the ladder; the highest priced one will be at the top.
-The steps will comprise of mid value products arranged in increasing order of their price.
+The lowest-priced product or service will be at the bottom of the ladder; the highest priced one will be at the top.
+The steps will comprise of mid-value products arranged in increasing order of their price.

-An Upsell campaign naturally aims to move these customers onto the higher steps of the ladder.
-You will do so by introducing them to the higher-value features or products that would remain locked after their first purchase.
+An Upsell campaign naturally aims to move these paying customers onto the higher steps of the ladder.
+You will do so by introducing them to the higher-value features or products that would still remain locked after their first purchase.

 Let the customers know if you are offering any discounts.
 A very smart way of successfully upselling higher-value features is offering them one-time, short-duration use for free.
 This trial period remains free for all your paying customers to whom you are offering the next level of paid features.

-This campaign is not for paying customers; it's for people who help you sell your product i.e. your own sales team and/or your affiliates.
+This campaign is not for paying customers; it's for people who help you sell your product, i.e., your own sales team and/or your affiliates.